ceramicnetwork/CIPs/CIPs/CIP-11/CIP-11.md

       "pattern": "^ceramic://.+(\\?version=.+)?",
       "maxLength": 150
     }
+  },
+  "required": [
+    "name",
+    "description",
+    "schema"
+  ]
 }
-}
 ```

 ### References

 A *reference* is created for the user when an application requests access to a new data set.
 Each user gets their own unique reference that contains information about their individual data, which they control, in the data set.
 The reference may contain the  data directly, or contain pointers to data that exists elsewhere.

+When creating a reference the following steps should be taken:

+1. Create a new *tile* document with `family` set to the DocID of the *definition* and `controller` set to the users DID
-When a reference is created the schema is set to the DocID defined in the *reference*.
+2. Update the document by setting the `schema` to the DocID defined in the `definition`, and the desired content

+This enables the reference to be looked up by only knowing the DocID of the definition and the DID of the user.

 ---